 Still, Dara manages to get a reasonable honey return every year and builds nucs for beekeepers in the spring.
 He is keen on promoting Ireland’s native honey bee Apis mellifera mellifera (Amm).

-This bee was once spread across the whole of Europe but studies have shown that Ireland may have the last significant, stable population of Amm, because in the few other places where it does still survive in Europe, its genetics have been severely compromised by introgression from other strains.
-By keeping the nucs over the winter Dara can get them to new beekeepers early in spring when they are looking for them.
-“By providing these beekeepers with an option to obtain native bees early in the spring they are less likely to import different sub species from the continent which additionally can carry diseases not yet in Ireland”, says Dara.
+This bee was once spread across the whole of Europe, but studies have shown that Ireland may have the last significant, stable population of Amm, because in the few other places where it does still survive in Europe, its genetics have been severely compromised by introgression from other strains.
+By keeping the nucs over the winter, Dara can get them to new beekeepers early in spring when they are looking for them.
+“By providing these beekeepers with an option to obtain native bees early in the spring they, are less likely to import different sub species from the continent which additionally can carry diseases not yet prevalent in Ireland”, says Dara.

 He wanted to focus on developing a solution to improve the health of his bees and began work on developing HiveAlive.
-“I was lucky, Ireland has some of the world’s top seaweed experts, so I got help from them in developing HiveAlive.
-These scientists knew exactly what seaweed extracts to choose and had special extraction techniques to be able to pull out all the anti-bacterial, anti-fungal, anti-viral and immune stimulatory properties that seaweeds naturally have along with a range of vitamins, minerals and amino acids.
-“I knew about the health benefits of seaweeds for humans and at the time they were just starting to be developed for animals.
+“I was lucky.
+Ireland has some of the world’s top seaweed experts.
+So I got help from them in developing HiveAlive.
+These scientists knew exactly what seaweed extracts to choose and had special extraction techniques to be able to pull out all the anti-bacterial, anti-fungal, anti-viral and immune stimulatory properties that seaweeds naturally have, along with a range of vitamins, minerals and amino acids.
+“I knew about the health benefits of seaweeds for humans and, at the time, they were just starting to be developed for animals.
 Now, they are an extremely popular feed ingredient used commercially to reduce the need for antibiotics, boost the immune system and improve gut health.”
-He was intrigued to find out would the same benefits apply to bees.
-Through government supports Dara collaborated with scientists from several universities across Europe in developing and testing what would soon become HiveAlive.
+He was intrigued to find out whether the same benefits would apply to bees.
+Through government supports, Dara collaborated with scientists from several universities across Europe in developing and testing what would soon become HiveAlive.

 His theory was correct.
 HiveAlive has since been tested in multiple field studies around the world.
-Results consistently show that feeding hives with HiveAlive makes the colonies more productive – they have more brood and more honey with less disease, in particular Nosema, and lower overwinter losses.
-“To be honest we could spend lot of money on marketing but the best marketing team we have are the beekeepers that give HiveAlive a proper try over a full year.
+Results consistently show that feeding hives with HiveAlive makes the colonies more productive – they have more brood, and more honey, with less disease, in particular Nosema, and lower overwinter losses.
+“To be honest, we could spend lot of money on marketing, but the best marketing team we have are the beekeepers that give HiveAlive a proper try over a full year.
 Once they do, they are our best advertisers as they can really see the benefits and are keen to tell their friends.
-People don’t believe our claims when we tell them, but they believe them when their friends have seen it for themselves.
+People don’t always believe our claims when we tell them, but they believe them when their friends have seen it for themselves.
 That is genuinely the most rewarding part of the job, when I go to shows and people tell us how much they love using HiveAlive.”

-“We are currently selling HiveAlive in over 40 countries worldwide, which means we have a lot of labels to look after for all the different languages”, he jokes, “However, it is very interesting to get to interact with so many beekeepers worldwide who all have different methods of beekeeping and tips to share”.
-Dara reflects that he is missing the comradery at beekeeping tradeshows and conferences worldwide due to the lockdown but is positive about the future.
-“Beekeepers are a tough bunch, constantly being challenged by weather, disease and now Coronavirus.
-I think we will all adapt and grow in the coming months and years”.
+“We are currently selling HiveAlive in over 40 countries worldwide, which means we have a lot of labels to look after for all the different languages”, he jokes, “However, it is very interesting to get to interact with so many beekeepers worldwide, who all have different methods of beekeeping and tips to share"